Battle of Chickamauga: Additional battle maps

 Gallery: the Battle of Chickamauga from the Atlas to Accompany the Official Records of the Union and Confederate Armies.

 Battlefield preservation

 Much of the central Chickamauga battlefield is preserved by the National Park Service as part of the Chickamauga and Chattanooga National Military Park.
-The Civil War Trust, a division of the American Battlefield Trust, and its partners have acquired and preserved 141 acres of the battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 141 acres of the battlefield as of mid-2023.

-Portrayals in fiction and film
+In popular culture

 Ambrose Bierce's short story "Chickamauga" was published in 1891.
 French filmmaker Robert Enrico adapted the story for a short film in 1962 as part of a trilogy of films all based on Bierce's Civil War fiction.

 Thomas Wolfe published his short story "Chickamauga" in 1937.
 It is included in the 2004 edition of Thomas Wolfe's Civil War, edited by David Madden.